fgui/math-ops/README.md

 ## Wishlist

+- Deploy on github pages

+- Scores

+- Make it pretty

 - Make it work offline

 - Represent numbers as dots (images or SVG) for initial level (Spike!)

-- Scores

-- Make it pretty

 - React Native version